Linde plc (LIN) – Don’t Believe the Hype: Check The Facts

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 42.78 million shares valued at $11.27 billion.
 The investor’s holdings represent 8.18% of the LIN Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 31.47 million shares valued at $8.29 billion to account for 6.02% of the shares outstanding.
 The other top investors are State Street Corporation which holds 20.86 million shares representing 3.99% and valued at over $5.5 billion, while Capital Research Global Investors holds 2.70% of the shares totaling 14.1 million with a market value of $3.72 billion.

-Linde plc (NYSE: LIN) is 3.75% higher on its value in year-to-date trading and has touched a low of $159.41 and a high of $274.58 in the current 52-week trading range.
+Linde plc (NYSE: LIN) is 5.98% higher on its value in year-to-date trading and has touched a low of $159.41 and a high of $283.25 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The LIN stock was last observed hovering at around $269.77 in the last trading session, with the day’s gains setting it 3.61% off its average median price target of $292.03 for the next 12 months.
-It is also 14.57% off the consensus price target high of $320.00 offered by 32 analysts, but current levels are -8.19% lower than the price target low of $252.68 for the same period.
+The LIN stock was last observed hovering at around $281.00 in the last trading session, with the day’s loss setting it -1.74% off its average median price target of $292.03 for the next 12 months.
+It is also 12.73% off the consensus price target high of $320.00 offered by 32 analysts, but current levels are -10.52% lower than the price target low of $252.68 for the same period.

 Linde plc (LIN) Analyst Forecasts